Richard Leacock: Early life and career

 Leacock was born in London on 18 July 1921, the younger brother of film director and producer Philip Leacock.
 Leacock grew up on his father's banana plantation in the Canary Islands until being sent to boarding schools in England at the age of eight.

 He took up photography with a glass plate camera, built a darkroom and developed his pictures, but was not satisfied.
 At age 11 he was shown a silent film Turk-Sib about the building of the Trans-Siberian Railway.
 He was stunned, and said to himself: "All I need is a cine-camera and I can make a film that shows you what it is like to be there."

 At the age of 14, he wrote, directed, filmed and edited Canary Bananas (10 min.
-16mm, silent), a film about growing bananas, but it did not, in his opinion, give you "the feeling of being there".
+16 mm, silent), a film about growing bananas, but it did not, in his opinion, give you "the feeling of being there".

 He was educated at Dartington Hall School from 1934 to 1938, alongside Robert Flaherty's daughters; David Lack (Life of the Robin) taught biology at the school.
 After filming Lack's expedition to the Canary and Galapagos Islands (1938–39), Leacock moved to the US and majored in physics at Harvard to master the technology of filmmaking.
-Meanwhile, he worked as cameraman and assistant editor on other peoples films, notably To Hear Your Banjo Play (1941)—Leacock filmed a folk music festival atop a mountain in south Virginia where there was no electricity, using a 35mm studio camera and 35mm optical film sound recorder with batteries in a large truck, a rare achievement at that time.
+Meanwhile, he worked as cameraman and assistant editor on other people's films, notably To Hear Your Banjo Play (1941)—Leacock filmed a folk music festival atop a mountain in south Virginia where there was no electricity, using a 35 mm studio camera and 35 mm optical film sound recorder with batteries in a large truck, a rare achievement at that time.
 He then spent three years as a combat photographer in Burma and China, followed by 14 months as cameraman on Robert Flaherty's Louisiana Story (1946–48).

 In the meantime, Leacock had married Eleanor "Happy" Burke in 1941.
 Daughter of the world-famous literary critic, philosopher, and writer Kenneth Burke, she had studied at Radcliffe College, but graduated from Barnard in New York City.
 The Leacocks had four children together: Elspeth, Robert, David and Claudia.
 After ethnographic fieldwork with the Innu (Montagnais-Naskapi) of Labrador, Eleanor Leacock (1922–1987) earned her doctorate in anthropology at Columbia University (1952).
 Ten years later, after her marriage broke up, she went on to become a pioneering feminist anthropologist.

 In 1963, he married Marilyn Pedersen West, a painter, writer, and fashion model, who worked for social causes.
 They had a daughter, Victoria.
 In 1970 they separated, and remained separated until her death in 1980.